 Web Designers are not only responsible for making a website designs pleasing, but they also play a huge part in ensuring the website is user friendly by making it as easy as possible for all users to complete the desired function whether its making purchases across your eCommerce website, engaging with contact forms or joining your monthly newsletter.
 There are multiple ways to achieve this through multiple combinations of clear navigation and user-friendly page layouts on all devices (mobiles, tablets, laptops, and computers, etc), it can include the tiniest details, even down to the size and colour of a link button.

 Unfortunately, Web Design is massively underrated as a skill set and good design requires professional training, many years of work experience, and continuous personal development.
-Web Designers need to keep up to date with the latest design trends and technologies that are available.
+WordPress Web Designers need to keep up to date with the latest design trends and technologies that are available.

 If they’re not skilled in web development then they also need an awareness of how the development team will build the website, along with knowledge of how search engines will rank your website as the main aim is to have a website that brings you results not just visitors.